dimmediato/DAPLINK.AI-Project/.ipynb_checkpoints/README-checkpoint.md

 2. Creating visualizations based on cleaned data using Retool to demonstrate an example of the third pipeline and actionable insights.

 3. Creating an OCR script to properly extract standard discretionary earnings from Tax Return documents and Profit and Loss documents, in order to calculate addbacks.

-4. Create an LLM pipeline that takes the financial/valuation JSON as input and answers questions about the data and generates relevant visualizations

-The LLM:

-1. Data Schema - The JSON shows you're working with:

-Financial metrics (Revenue, EBITDA, SDE breakdowns) Valuation multiples
-Practice details (location, patient base, technology) SWOT analysis

-2. Example Questions to Handle:

-"What's the practice's EBITDA margin?"
-"Break down the SDE components"
-"How does the valuation multiple compare to industry standards?"
-"What are the main growth opportunities?"
-"Show me the revenue to valuation relationship"

-3. Visualization Opportunities:

-SDE component breakdown (pie/bar chart)
-Financial metrics comparison
-SWOT matrix visualization
-Valuation multiples comparison